 What i have learnt.

 I started my first unofficial business when i was 15 and had more money than most of my classmates.
 It was pretty basic.
-I loan out my launch to the supposed ‘big boys’ and get 100% ROI the next day, and a 10% discount for an immediate re-loan.
+I loan out my lunch money to the supposed ‘big boys’ and got 100% ROI the next day, and a 10% discount for an immediate re-loan.
 I was the King!

 My second business didn’t do so well and put me in debt and so was the third.